 Now this is a sight that might just catch your attention.
 Dolores Krick caught this photo on her family's farm in York County, PA where they raise horses, corn, soybeans, and hay.Where ever the road may take you, take the opportunity to admire the landscape around you.
 The farmers and ranchers may not be seen as you pass by, but I guarantee you there is some hard work in caring for all of this great land we still have today.

-Ryan Goodman works in grassroots advocacy as a communications consultant with beef cattle farmers and ranchers across the United States.
-He is a proud alumnus of Oklahoma State University, with studies focusing on cattle reproduction and nutrition.
-Ryan's experience in the beef industry range from family farms and ranches in several states to large feedlots and non-profit policy organizations.
+Ryan Goodman works in advocacy and communications with a lifetime of experience in agriculture.
+He is a proud alumnus of Oklahoma State University and an avid mountain and trail runner.
+Ryan's experience in the beef industry ranges from family farms and ranches in several states to large feedlots and non-profit policy organizations.
+Find Ryan on social media as @BeefRunner.

 View all posts by Ryan Goodman